bninni/line-driver/README.md

 ```
 ## Usage

-Since the module usage is pretty straightforward, lets jump right into examples.
+Since the module usage is pretty straightforward, let's jump right into examples.

 Not everything is covered in these Examples, so jump down to [API](#api) to get the full information.